RandECao/cit281-p1/README.md

 - Employed an array in the JavaScript program to generate the desired date output.
 - Created a code snippet that produced random letters, ensuring a length ranging from 5 to 25 characters.

+## To access the code for the project, follow these steps:

+- Scroll to the top of the page and locate the "View on GitHub" button.
+- Click on the button to navigate to the project's GitHub repository.
+- Inside the repository, locate and click on the "Code" folder.
+- Within the "Code" folder, you will find the project's source code and related files.